 Students serve as “board associates,” gaining valuable insight into the governance and inner workings of nonprofit organizations while providing the nonprofits with fresh perspectives and critical business skills.
 FOB provides training, coaching, and peer support throughout their board engagement.

-Benefits to Participating Organizations
+Benefits to Partner Organizations

-- Help develop future community leaders
+- Help develop and steward future community leaders.

 Organizations participating in FOB must: